itbj/ASA-TE-Monitoring/README.md

 In order to help with this, we've [previously looked at VPN utilisation monitoring](https://github.com/sttrayno/ASA-Telemetry-Guide) using off the shelf tools such as pyATS and the TIG stack.
 This was popular at the time so I thought it might be time to build on this a little more.

 In this guide, we're going to attempt to expand on this more, by looking to encorporate the ThousandEyes platform in order to monitor the availability of ASA's further for checking access of other metrics such as availability and packet loss to the ASA over the internet.
 For those who aren't familiar with ThousandEyes, ThousandEyes was aquired by Cisco in August 2020 - it specialises in monitoring the avialability and performance across networks which you don't own or manage, such as public clouds or the internet.
 ThousandEyes is an extremely powerful platform for being able to not only understand when faults are happening but also pinpoint exactly where in the network and what's going wrong.
 Take for example an outage in a specific ISP or a network issue in a specific region within the public cloud, it's these exact issues which ThousandEyes looks to be able to provide more situational awareness for.
+As many organisations are looking to deploy ASA's for VPN access that are accessible for employees at home over the internet, ThousandEyes will compliment our existing monitoring well from an outside in point of view.

-The products and techniques used in this guide are suitable and avialable in a way that can be used for companies of all sizes aslong as you have an ASA and ThousandEyes.
+Please note, the products and techniques used in this guide are suitable and avialable in a way that can be used for companies of all sizes aslong as you have an ASA and ThousandEyes.
 It should also be said that this should be possible with other remote access VPN solutions also as long as ThousandEyes has support to build a test for it (HTTP in this case) you shouldn't have too much of an issue using the monitoring techniques discussed in this guide.

 ### Setting up a ThousandEyes test

 ### Prerequsite #1 - ThousandEyes account

-Fortunately, as it stands you can register for a 15 day trial of ThousandEyes if you'd like to get started.
+If you've got access to a ThousandEyes account great, you can skip this step.
+If you do not, fortunately as it stands you can register for a 15 day trial of ThousandEyes if you'd like to get started.
 To do this go to the [ThousandEyes site](https://www.thousandeyes.com) and click on the "request free trial button".
 Once you register and provide the required details you should then be taken to the ThousandEyes dashboard.

 ### Prerequsite #2 - An ASA with remote access configured

-Of course, as we are monitoring an ASA we'll need one of these configured and ready to provide remote access, now I'm not going to go into this level of detail within this guide.
+Ofcourse, as we are monitoring an ASA we'll need one of these configured and ready to provide remote access, now I'm not going to go into this level of detail within this guide.
 However here's some resources which may help you get up and running if you aren't already:

 * ASA 9.0 Configuration guide - https://www.cisco.com/c/en/us/td/docs/security/asa/asa90/configuration/guide/asa_90_cli_config/vpn_remote_access.html
 * Step-by-step guide on configuring Remote access VPN on ASA - https://networklessons.com/cisco/asa-firewall/cisco-asa-remote-access-vpn